Raviegupta/Namaste-Reac/Assignments/Assignments_02.md

 - It is the default package manager for Node.js. (a popular runtime environment for running JavaScript on the server-side.)
 - npm is used to install, share, and manage dependencies (both local and global) for Node.js projects.
 - It allows developers to specify project dependencies in a package.json file and easily install or update them using simple commands.
-- Scripts: npm allows developers to define custom scripts in their package.json file, which can be executed using the npm run command.
+- Scripts: npm allows developers to define custom scripts in their package.json file, which can be executed using the `npm run` command.

+#### Why do we use npm in our app ?
+- **basically, it is used to manage our packages**.
+- **bcoz we want lot of packages in our app**.
+- *bcoz our react app can't be build by just injecting react into our web pages*.
+- **react app is a huge app, it doesnot run on only react, it requires lot of superpowers too, which we need & those superpowers comes from different packages. and those packages are present by using npm**.

 ### What is npx ?
 - `npx` is `a command-line tool` that comes with npm